 This number will be on the short side because I've been getting some of the numbers for next week.
-Still, a couple of interesting things did happened this week, starting with:
+Still, a couple of interesting things did happen this week, starting with:

 Bitmapflow is a tool to help you generate inbetweens for animated sprites.
 In other words, it makes your animations smoother.
 It uses optical flow to try to guess how the pixels move between frames, and blends them accordingly.
 The results are far from perfect, and probably require some editing by hand afterwards, but sometimes it can produce decent results.